SNU-LIST/ANN-MWI/README.md

 Two different artificial neural networks (ANN I and ANN II) for generating myelin water imaging were proposed in the manuscript.

-In the *train_result* folder, final parameters from three different networks were uploaded.
+In the *trained_networks* folder, final parameters from three different networks were uploaded.

 (Three networks: *ANNI_mwf* for myelin water fraction, *ANNI_ggm* for geometric mean T2, and *ANNII* for T2 distribution)